• Skip to primary navigation

 5 from 1 vote

-Our gluten-free peanut butter bars are a delicious mix of chocolate and peanut butter that will make your mouth water.
-They are one of our family favorite desserts to make.
+These peanut butter oatmeal bars are a delicious mix of chocolate and peanut butter that will make your mouth water.
+They're easy to make, great for meal prep, and satisfy that chocolate craving.

 Course: Dessert, Snack